Curriculum Vitae

 ·

-I am currently teaching O Level English at an
+I taught O Level English at an Arabic

-Arab secondary school in Brunei.
-This position is managed through the UK company,
+secondary school in Brunei; this position was managed through the UK company,

 Education Trust.
-I am also an associate teacher, and an O Level oral examiner.
+I was also an associate teacher and an O Level oral examiner.

 ·